baiyu123/Autonomous-Car-for-LFS/readme.md

 # Description
-This is code for autonomous car control for the racing simulator Live for Speed.
-PID control with feedforward for throttle control and Stanley controller for steering control.
+This is the code for autonomous car control for the racing simulator Live for Speed.
+PID control with feedforward for the throttle control and Stanley controller for the steering control.
 The car is able to follow precalculated line with precalculated speed.
 # Environment
 ## machine learing
 Python3.6